hard-nett/airdrop/zk-crates/docs/spec.md

 > q: how can we actually implement a note-commitment tree given our specification, and taking into account possible discrepencies with
 > note-commitment generation timing between multiple parties?\
 > a: user maintains their own note-commitment tree, and requires the network to work together to allow users to keep track of notes that have been spent to allocate the value to them.
 This is only used when genesis notes are split into sub-notes, which is not in spec for the inital MVP, but will be a useful iteration for true private out of band notes

-### Hashing Functions

-#### Posiedon

-For effecieny in-circuit hashing, we are using Posiedon as the hkdf hashing algorithm.
-Poseidon is a ZK-friendly hash function used for nullifier derivation, note commitments.

-#### Blake3

-For effecieny out of circuit, used as abci-like interface between token-denominations and inputs for `nd` into the circuit.
-Extremely , and we specifically drop 3 bits from the hash when describing an input, since the hashed values is a public known value we do not worry about the impact of collison resisance that occurs, and just specificy protocols to keep a map dedicated to the original values and their trimmed-hash representations.

 > **q: do we damage the blinding of the rest of the inputs to the hashing function due to some being public and some being private?**
 >